 A critical control point in hatchery sanitation is the incoming egg sanitation.
 Eggs that enter the hatchery are dirty until they are fumigated.
-HatchTechnology hatcheries have a sealed fumigation chamber to sanitise the eggs before they enter the hatchery egg room.
-The HatchTechnology controller and software control the fumigation cycle to ensure efficacy.
-HatchTechnology fumigation chambers are gas sealed to prevent leakage of the formaldehyde into the environment.
+HatchTech hatcheries have a sealed fumigation chamber to sanitise the eggs before they enter the hatchery egg room.

+The HatchTech controller and software control the fumigation cycle to ensure efficacy.
+HatchTech fumigation chambers are gas sealed to prevent leakage of the formaldehyde (or other agent) into the environment.